sergelogvinov/sergelogvinov.github.io/articles/hybrid-cloud/kubernetes-network-regional.md

-# Kubernetes on Hybrid Cloud: Network dising
+# Kubernetes on Hybrid Cloud: Network design

 In hybrid cloud environments, network design is one of the most important and fundamental parts.
 It is a basic requirement for any type of Kubernetes cluster, whether it is a single-zone cluster or a multi-regional cluster.
 In this article, we will explain how to design a network for a hybrid cloud Kubernetes cluster.